Planning A Laminate Flooring Purchase

 Very easy.
 First, laminate flooring is tough to begin with, standing up to moisture, strong sunlight, spills and foot traffic.

-Second, the hard surface makes laminate flooring easy to clean; simply sweep or dust mop.
-We have environmentally and family-safe cleaners to help keep that new floor looking new.
+Second, laminate flooring is easy to clean; simply sweep or dust mop.

 Third, if your floor is scratched or chipped, there are easy fixes like color sticks and fillers to bring them back.

-Fourth, because laminate is a “floating floor,” if you somehow damage it by dragging an appliance across it or break a piece by dropping something heavy, it’s relatively easy AND inexpensive to click in a new piece; no resurfacing, re-sanding or re-grouting are needed.
+Fourth, because laminate is a “floating floor,” if you somehow damage it by dragging an appliance across it or break a slat by dropping something heavy, it’s relatively easy AND inexpensive to click in a new piece; no resurfacing, re-sanding or re-grouting is needed.
 We suggest purchasing a bit extra just for these cases.